What is the Homestead Exemption Program?

 Who is eligible for the Homestead Exemption program?

-Those eligible must be 65 years of age or older or be permanently or totally disabled and must meet annual state set income requirements, and must own the home where they live as of January 1st or the year in which they apply.
+Those eligible must be 65 years of age or older or be permanently or totally disabled, meet annual state set income requirements, and own the home where they live as of January 1st or the year in which they apply.

 Is there an income restriction tied to eligibility with this program?

 Total income (for both the applicant and the applicants spouse) that can not exceed the amount set by state law (see application), which is adjusted annually for inflation.
-Total income is defined as the adjusted gross income for Ohio tax purposes.
+Total income is defined as the modified adjusted gross income (MAGI) for Ohio tax purposes.
+MAGI is essentially the Ohio adjusted gross income (OAGI) plus business income that has been deducted in computing OAGI on line 11 of Ohio Schedule A.

 I will turn 65 years of age later in the year, am I still eligible?